Miker2808/PyRoboteq/README.md

 To access the examples head to the "examples" directory inside the "PyRoboteq" directory.

 ## More information
-For more information please refer to the manual listed [here](https://www.roboteq.com/docman-list/motor-controllers-documents-and-files/documentation/user-manual/272-roboteq-controllers-user-manual-v17/file)
+For more information and manuals, please refer to the official Roboteq website.

 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)